 Backbone.js

-Backbone.js is a lightweight framework that focuses on providing structure to web applications.
+Backbone.js is a lightweight framework that focuses on giving structure to web applications.
 It is often used alongside other libraries and frameworks to add organization and simplicity to codebases.
 Backbone.js offers models, views, collections, and routers as core components.

 Advantages: